Kelso333/100-days-of-code/log.md

 ### Day 21: October 19, 2017

 **Today's Progress**: Made a form to add Zones.
-Added routes and was able to request JSON data to make sure things are being submitted.
+Added routes and was able to request JSON from the database to make sure things are being submitted.

 **Thoughts:** Great practice.
 Excited to continue with React and build this app.